A serving bowl of mashed cauliflower

 Instructions

-- Trim the cauliflower and discard the leaves.
+• Trim the cauliflower, discarding the leaves.
 Separate the florets and discard the tough stem.
-Put the cauliflower in a saucepan and cover with water; add the minced garlic, if using, and about 1/2 teaspoon of salt.
+Put the cauliflower in a saucepan and cover with water; add the minced garlic, if using, and 1/2 teaspoon of kosher salt.

-- Place the pan over high heat and bring the cauliflower to a boil.
-Cover the pan and reduce heat to medium-low.
+• Place the pan over high heat and bring the cauliflower to a boil.
+Cover the pan and reduce the heat to medium-low.
 Continue boiling for about 15 minutes, or until the cauliflower is very tender.
 Drain well.

-- Put the cauliflower in a food processor with the cream and the butter.
+• Put the cauliflower in a food processor with the half-and-half and the butter.
 Process until smooth.
-Alternatively, use a potato masher for a coarser texture.

 Nutrition